EcaCosca/EcaCosca/README.md

 ## -: Hi, I'm Eca, nice to e-meet you, I'm a developer!!

-- 🔭 I'm currently working at [Openers & Closers][Openers & Closers]!
+- 🔭 I'm currently working at [WBS CODING SCHOOL][Wbs]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects, impact the new world through eductaion.
 - ⚡ Fun fact: I love airsports such as skydiving and BASE jumping [Here's some proof!][youtubereel]!

 ### Spotify Playing 🎧